Battle of Ap Bac

-On the morning of 2 January 1963 the South Vietnamese Civil Guards spearheaded the attack by marching toward Ap Tan Thoi from the south.
-However, when they reached the hamlet of Ap Bac, southeast of Ap Tan Thoi, they were immediately pinned down by elements of the VC 261st Battalion.
-Shortly afterward, three companies of the 11th Infantry Regiment were committed into battle in northern Ap Tan Thoi.
+On the morning of 2 January 1963, the Civil Guards spearheaded the attack by marching toward Ấp Tân Thới from the south.
+However, when they reached the hamlet of Ấp Bắc, southeast of Ấp Tân Thới, they were immediately pinned down by elements of the VC 261st Battalion.
+Shortly afterward, three companies of the 11th Infantry Regiment were committed into battle in northern Ấp Tân Thới.
 However, they too could not overcome the VC soldiers who had entrenched themselves in the area.
-Just before midday, further reinforcements were flown in from Tan Hiep.
-The 15 US helicopters ferrying the troops were riddled by VC gunfire, and five helicopters were lost as a result.
+Just before midday, further reinforcements were flown in from Thân Cửu Nghĩa Airbase in Tân Hiệp.
+The 15 US helicopters ferrying the troops were riddled by VC gunfire and five helicopters were lost as a result.

-The ARVN 4th Mechanized Rifle Squadron was then deployed to rescue the South Vietnamese soldiers and US aircrews trapped at the southwest end of Ap Bac.
+The ARVN 4th Mechanized Rifle Squadron was then deployed to rescue the South Vietnamese soldiers and US aircrews trapped at the southwest end of Ấp Bắc.
 However, its commander was highly reluctant to move heavy M113 APCs across the local terrain.
 Ultimately, their presence made little difference as the VC stood its ground and killed more than a dozen South Vietnamese M113 crew members in the process.
 The ARVN 8th Airborne Battalion was dropped late in the afternoon onto the battlefield.
 In a scene that characterized much of the day's fighting, they were pinned down and could not break the VC's line of defense.
 Under cover of darkness, the VC withdrew from the battlefield, winning their first major victory.